genesys/bold360-mobile-docs-android/HandoverAndroid.md

   >injectElement, updateStatus, removeElement, etc
 - When chat starts or the `ChatHandler` receives `StateEvent`, `Resumed`, in order to display the chat input field, use the method `enableChatInput` with `super` default implementation or override and set your configurations.
 - `ChatDelegate` provides methods to interact with the ui, such activating UI components etc.
+- Since Handover is an escalated chat, it will be passed to the 'AccountInfoProvider', to provide a detailed account.
+In case no extra data should be added to the account, just return the account back.

 #### Implementation and usage examples: